-You can book at any time but best to secure your place well in advance since we do get full, especially in peak seasons.
+You can book at any time but best to secure your place well in advance since we do get full all year round

-The surf hotel in La Barra sleeps up o 16 people and gives you the choice of shared dorms and private rooms.
+The surf hotel in La Barra sleeps up o 16 people, offering:

 - Air conditioning